Extreme Cold Weather Work Clothing

 When fully dressed in the winter, the head is the largest uncovered part of the body, often uncovered even when going out in the cold, so putting on a hat is the first step to make a big difference to keep warm.
 The effect isn't as immediately apparent as putting on a coat so it doesn't feel such an obvious thing to do (unless you have cold ears!).
 The other good thing about a hat is it's as easy to take off again if you start to get too warm.
 A hat allows more freedom of movement and vision than a hood, so have one as well, use the hood too for extra quick insulation or to shield from the wind.

 Styles and materials.
 I favor synthetic materials over wool for comfort and fit, less itchy and less likely to go out of shape.
 A beanie type hat is very effective and should be able to be pulled over the ears or have ear flaps that can be folded up if not needed.
 A clean, plain shape enables the hood on your shell layer to be pulled over and fit closely, bobbles on top will give an air space that will make the combined insulation less effective.
-A personal favourite is a close fitting "windstopper" hat with ear flaps, small to easily fit in a pocket with a warmth far beyond its size and weight.
+A personal favourite is a close fitting "windstopper" hat with ear flaps, small enough to easily fit in a pocket with a warmth far beyond its size and weight.

 can get very cold very quickly, fingers have